davidhay25/actnow/input/pagecontent/api-input.md

 This section describes how data is sent from client applications to the system.

 ### Summary
 The current API uses [conditional updates](http://hl7.org/fhir/http.html#cond-update) (somethmes knows as an [upsert](https://en.wiktionary.org/wiki/upsert)) in a [FHIR transaction](http://hl7.org/fhir/http.html#transaction) to receive data from suppliers.
 The resource [identifier](http://hl7.org/fhir/datatypes.html#Identifier) is the element used to discriminate during the update or create operation.
-The bundle contains all resources refrences by any other resource within the bundle, and uses UUID's as resource ids.
+The bundle contains all resources refrenced by any other resource within the bundle, and uses UUID's as resource ids.

 In some cases, [conditonal create](http://hl7.org/fhir/http.html#ccreate) is also used where the resource must be present in the bundle to allow the server to resolve the resource ids for referencing, but the resource is not intended to be updated if already present.
 The Patient resource is an example where this might be appropriate.